sfog17/markov-name-generator/README.md

 optional arguments:
-  -h, --help           show this help message and exit --nb_names NB_NAMES  Number of random ciy names to print --window_size window_size    Length of the sequence of characters to use when building the chains
+  -h, --help           show this help message and exit --nb_names NB_NAMES  Number of random ciy names to print --window_size WINDOW_SIZE    Length of the sequence of characters to use when building the chains
 ```

 Example: